cakephp/docs/en/views/helpers/form.rst

 .. php:method:: allControls(array $fields, $options = [])

 * ``$fields`` - Optional.
-An array of customizations for the fields that will be generated to generate.
+An array of customizations for the fields that will be generated.
 Allows setting custom types, labels and other options.
 * ``$options`` - Optional.
 An array of options.
 Valid keys are:

   #. ``'fieldset'`` - Set this to ``false`` to disable the fieldset.